uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 Internally to Uyuni/SUSE Manager, storing that a node is a CaaS Platform node can be fulfilled by adding a new system entitlement (e.g. `caasp_node`) to the node.

-### Action locking
+### Operation locking

-Given all the considerations above, the following action must not be scheduled by Uyuni/SUSE Manager for a CaaS Platform node:
+Given all the considerations above, the following operations must not be scheduled by Uyuni/SUSE Manager for a CaaS Platform node:

 * Reboot a system
 * Apply a patch
 * Mark a system to automatically install patches
-* Issue any power management action via Cobbler
+* Issue any power management operation via Cobbler
 * Perform an SP migration
 * Upgrade a package
 * Remove a package
 * Install a package (via API only)

-The first step is to block these actions at the Salt level, and later at the Uyuni/SUSE Manager level.
+The first step is to block these operations at the Salt level, and later at the Uyuni/SUSE Manager level.
 Why Salt first?
 To be compliant with plain Salt and to protect the CaaS Platform node from `modules.pkg.remove` issued by the user via the Salt command line.

-### Step 1: action blocking at Salt level
+### Step 1: operations blocking at Salt level

 The idea is that, by default, every node that is a `caasp_node` system type is not allowed to perform some Salt commands.